timemates/rrpc-kotlin-docs/Writerside/topics/Getting-started.md

 <warning>
 rRPC is still under development, backward compatibility for communication model is not guaranteed until 1.0.
 For now, existing API is more likely to be as-is, but we need more feedback.

+The documentation is not up to date for now, moreover, it's all about the upcoming release of 0.7.0 that is not released just yet.
 </warning>

 ## Implementation